 The students’ eagerness to learn stood out to Sean Skelton, who does research and development for AMD.
 He was impressed by their enthusiasm.
 “They really stepped up to the plate and worked really hard to get what needed to be done, done,” Skelton said.
 “They went above and beyond what was required of them.”

-Working on the project gave the students involved industry experience as well as industry connections.
-“They got to know a bit about how the workflow is, and the pipeline of creating an asset and bringing it in, getting feedback,” said Ryan Mayne, a 3D Game Developing Technician for AMD and Humber alumni.
-“They delivered on the assets as promised.
+“They got to know a bit about how the workflow is, and the pipeline of creating the final project deliverable and bringing it in, getting feedback,” said Ryan Mayne, a 3D game developing technician for AMD and graduate of Humber.
+“They delivered on the finished character as promised.
 It was the quality we expected – actually better quality than we expected.”

 Skelton was happy with the scene and the animations as a final result, as the character was brought to life in a way that exceeded expectations.
 “We enjoyed the collaboration that we had, and we look forward to pursuing further collaboration with Humber,” Skelton said.